 Each year, the Voice Awards honor films and television shows that accurately portray behavioral health issues, including drug and alcohol abuse, trauma, suicide, and other mental health problems.

-You can read full descriptions of the movies and TV shows—such as “Glee” and “Parenthood”—that were honored in 2012.
+You can read full descriptions of the movies and TV shows—such as “Glee” and “Parenthood”—that were honored in 2012 no longer available.

 Accuracy Is Essential

 Why is this recognition important?
 Many people (teens and kids especially) watch what’s onscreen and believe it to be accurate.
 This can lead to problems, like if a teen watches a party movie and starts to believe that everyone their age is getting wasted on Friday nights.